civicrm/civicrm-dev-docs/docs/framework/civimail.md

 - **Performance**: Divide mail-composition into batches and split the batches among parallel workers.
 Moreover, when processing each batch, improve efficiency by minimizing the #SQL queries - i.e. fetch all records in a batch at once, and only fetch columns which are actually used.
 - **Security**: Do not trust email authors with a fully programmable language.
 - **Contact Records**: The main data for mail-merge came from contact records.
 Other data (contribution, event, participant, membership, etc) were not applicable.
+- **Adaptive Text/HTML**: Email messages often have two renditions, `text/plain` and `text/html`.
+Some tokens, such as `{domain.address}`, may present different formatting in each medium.
+Other tokens, such as `{action.unsubscribe}`, can even present a different user-experience.

 Over time, the token functionality evolved: